 When I first heard about Bass Coast I was immediately intrigued.
 The name alone had me excited.
-The progression of bass laden music and the current integration of the artists and genres that utilize the jazz, funk, soul, & hip hop greats into the new age bass music have created a whole new platform for creativity.
-The low frequency harmonies that underline the rhythm in music lie close to my heart.
+The progression of bass-laden music and the current integration of the artists and genres that utilize the jazz, funk, soul, & hip hop greats into the new age bass music have created a whole new platform for creativity.
+The low-frequency harmonies that underline the rhythm in music lie close to my heart.
 It is brilliant and continues to evolve.

-It is so much more then that though.
+It is so much more than that though.
 Bass Coast has become a staple in the west coast’s obsession with all things bass.
 Especially for those of us who no longer have large hip hop festivals to go to on the west coast.
-Paid Dues has dissipated, as well as Rock The Bells and many of the other outlets for music festivals that have the bass heavy, culturally urban, rough history that resonates with me, to the music.
+Paid Dues has dissipated, as well as Rock The Bells and many of the other outlets for music festivals that have the bass heavy, culturally urban, rich history that resonates with me, to the music.
 Don’t get me wrong, I love electronic music but there is something to be said for when I hear 90’s hip hop samples and similar production, or old funk joints I listened to as a kid fused into something new and amazing.
 Kills me!
 In the best way possible.

 I’ll be having BASS for breakfast… and lunch… and probably dinner.